nayemalam/fuzzyMatching/README.md

 # fuzzyMatching
-using Levenshtein Edit Distance and Sørensen Dice Coefficient
+using Levenshtein Edit Distance and Sørensen Dice Coefficient and Jaccard Index
 #
 #### Instructions
 - Create a method that takes in two strings